thatlonelybugbear/automated-conditions-5e/README.md

 Early stage of developemt so reach out either here by creating an Issue or in Foundry's discord (thatlonelybugbear#4393).

+# Compatibility
+Tested for core dnd5e and seems to be working fine.

+MidiQOL also seems to work OK.

+I haven't tested with other rolling modules yet.

+DFreds CE and CUB might have duplicated functionality.
+More tests needed.

 # Credits
 Special thanks to Zhell <https://github.com/krbz999> for using some of his code from <https://github.com/krbz999/babonus>